Global hyperbolicity in higher signatures: Global hyperbolicity in higher signature

 \subsection{Plateau problem in globally hyperbolic spaces}

-In the Lorentzian setting, the compacity of the space of causal paths from one point to another allows us to prove a central results in globally hyperbolic spaces, the existence of causal geodesics between any two causally related points (see \cite{largescalestructure}, proposition 6.7.1).
+In the Lorentzian setting, the compactness of the space of causal paths with fiexed extremities allows us to prove a central result in globally hyperbolic spaces, the existence of causal geodesics between any two causally related points (see \cite{largescalestructure}, proposition 6.7.1).
 We may prove an analogous result in higher signatures, by generalising the existence of a length-maximising geodesic to the solution of a Plateau problem.
-Let $M$, $T : M \rightarrow N$, $B$, $s : N \rightarrow M$ be as defined in the previous section.
-As seen in proposition \ref{diffalmosteverywhere}, $s$ must be differentiable everywhere, which allows us to define an area functionnal.
+Let~$M$ and $S$ be as defined in the previous section.
+As seen in proposition \ref{diffalmosteverywhere}, any element in $\C(S)$ must be differentiable everywhere, which allows us to define an area functionnal.

-\begin{defn} Let $\hat{s} \in C(B,s)$ and let
+\begin{defn} Let~$s \in \C(S)$ and let

-The function $\pazocal{A}$ is the area functionnal on the set $C(B,s)$. \end{defn}
+The function~$\pazocal{A}$ is the area functionnal on the set~$\C(S)$. \end{defn}